Ceramides For Skin: Everything You Need to Know

 Ceramides in OneSkin Products

 Looking for topical ceramides to include in your skincare routine?
 OneSkin’s OS-01 BODY contains ceramides as one of its star ingredients.
 The ceramides in OS-01 BODY reinforce the skin’s natural lipid barrier, which protects the skin and ensures moisture retention.
-Direct topical application of OS-01 BODY prevents water loss and skin damage by strengthening the skin barrier.
+Direct topical application of OS-01 BODY strengthens the skin barrier, helping prevent water loss and bolstering your body's protection system.
+[9]

-• Ceramides, composing almost 50% of skin, are fatty molecules that keep skin cells aligned and fixed together.
+• Ceramides, composing almost 50% of lipids in the skin's top layer, are fatty molecules that keep skin cells aligned and fixed together.

 • The skin barrier requires sufficient ceramide levels to remain healthy and functional and prevent moisture loss.
 Unfortunately, ceramide levels naturally decline with age.